mrGupta04/IIITR-placement-website/README.md

 ---

-## 🧪 Future Improvements
+## ✅ Implemented Features

+In addition to core features, the following advanced features are already implemented:

-- ✅ Admin Panel for Placement Officers
+- 🛠️ Admin Panel for Placement Officers
-- 📄 Resume Upload & Verification
+- 📁 Resume Upload & Verification
 - 📊 Data Visualization with Charts
-- 🔎 Search & Filter for Student Profiles
+- 🔍 Search & Filter for Student Profiles
+-  👥 Separate Profile Sections for Companies and Students

 ---